tomasreimers/plugin-and-theme-usage/README.md

 In the CSV, a 1 means that the user does use that plugin/theme; a 0 means that they do not.

+*Note:* At the moment, network activated plugins (plugins that the network admin makes active on the entire install, and that users have no control over) will appear to have 0 users.

 ## Install

 Upload and unzip the file into your wp-content/plugins/.